ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 Out of the possible suffix keys, the suffix key `u-ca` is allocated to indicate the calendar in which the date/time is preferably presented.

-A calendar is a set of rules defining how dates are counted and consumed by implementations.
+A calendar is a set of rules defining how dates should be interpreted by implementations.
 The set of suffix values allowed for this suffix key is as defined by the {{CLDR}} data for {{TR35}}.